ga-wdi-boston/http-study/rack_overview.md

 ## Create the simplest Rack app possible.
 Will show the current time.

-This lambda that will return an array with three entries, the entries will be:
+Well use a lambda that will return an array with three entries, the entries will be:
 1. A HTTP Status Code, 200 is the code for OK.
 2. A Ruby hash that contains the HTTP Response Header fields.
-3. Any Object that responds to the 'each' method.  __This will be the body of the page you will see in the browser__
+3. The body of HTTP Request.
 4. It will run the WEBrick server on port 1234 listening for Requests.

 ##### Create a Rack app.